Sturmgeschütz III: Development

-On 15 June 1936, Daimler-Benz AG received an order to develop an armoured infantry support vehicle capable of mounting a 7.5 cm calibre artillery piece.
+On 15 June 1936, Daimler-Benz AG received an order to develop an armoured infantry support vehicle capable of mounting a 7.5 cm caliber artillery piece.
 The gun mount's fixed, fully integrated casemate superstructure allowed a limited traverse of 20° and provided overhead protection for the crew.
 The height of the vehicle was not to exceed that of the average soldier.

 Daimler-Benz AG used the chassis and running gear of its recent Panzer III medium tank as the basis for the new vehicle.
-Prototype manufacture was passed over to Alkett, who produced five prototypes in 1937 on a Panzer III Ausf.
-B chassis.
+Prototype manufacture was passed over to Alkett, who produced five prototypes in 1937 on a Panzer III Ausführung B (Ausf.
+B) chassis.
 These prototypes had a mild steel superstructure and a Krupp short-barrelled 7.5 cm StuK 37 L/24 gun.
 Production vehicles with this gun were known as Gepanzerte Selbstfahrlafette für Sturmgeschütz 7.5 cm Kanone Ausführung A bis D (Sd.Kfz.142).

-While the StuG was considered to be self-propelled artillery, it was not clear which land combat arm of the German Army would employ it.
-The Panzerwaffe (armoured corps), the natural user of tracked fighting vehicles, had no resources to spare for the formation of StuG units, nor did the infantry.
-It was agreed that it would best be employed as part of the artillery arm.
-The StuGs were organized into battalions (later renamed "brigades" for disinformation purposes) and followed their own doctrine.
-Infantry support using direct fire was its intended role.
-Later, there was also a strong emphasis on its use as an anti-tank gun.

-As the StuG was designed to fill an infantry close support combat role, early models were fitted with a howitzer-pattern, low-velocity 7.5 cm StuK 37 L/24 gun, similar to those used by the earliest versions of the fully turreted Panzer IV.
-Low-velocity shells are lightly built of thin steel and carry a large charge of explosive, to destroy soft-skin targets and blast fortifications, and do not penetrate armour well.
-After the Germans encountered the Soviet KV-1 and T-34 tanks, the StuG was equipped with a high-velocity 7.5 cm StuK 40 L/43 main gun in spring 1942 and, in the autumn of that year, with the slightly longer 7.5 cm StuK 40 L/48.
-These high-velocity guns were the same as those mounted on the Panzer IV for anti-tank use but the heavy steel wall high-velocity shells contained much less explosive and had a lower blast effect for use against infantry or field fortifications.
-These versions were known as the 7.5 cm Sturmgeschütz 40 Ausf.F, Ausf.
-F/8 and Ausf.
-G (Sd.Kfz.142/1).